mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 ## Data Sample

-Here attached a data sample of from the raw data `worker_data.csv`.
+Here attached a data sample from the raw data `worker_data.csv`.
 Each row is a piece of record on a worker that answered all of the tasks.

 | worker_index | stance | age | gender | education | state | party | gc_stance | S1 | S2 | S3 | S4 | S5 | S6 | S7 | S8 | S9 | S10 | S11 | S12
 | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |
 | 0 | 2 | 4.0 | 1.0 | 8.0 | AZ | 1.0 | 3.0 | -1 | 0 | 0 | 0 | 0 | -1 | 0 | 0 | 0 | 0 | 1 | -1 |

-The field values that doesn't belong to the ranges in the dataset are data loss.
+In all of the below fields, the values that are not in the specifically defined range are data loss.

 * `worker_index` Int.
 The unique ID for each worker assigned.
 * `stance` Int.
 [1 - 7] Workers’ self-reported political stance.
 The smaller the stance is, the more worker is holding liberal values and vice-versa for conservative values.